smguilia/overview-1/glossary/glossary.md

 ### label
 {: #x2028176}

 A user-defined identifier attached to a grouping of resources that are contained in an instance.
-Labels are visible only at an instance.
+Labels are visible only at an instance level.

 ### layer
 {: #x2028320}